LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ## Opening the WSL terminal

 >⚠️ **Important**: From now on, every time we ask you to open a terminal, this is what you need to do.
-We'll refer to it as just as `terminal` instead of `WSL terminal` or `Ubuntu terminal`.
+We'll refer to it just as `terminal` instead of `WSL terminal` or `Ubuntu terminal`.

 Whenever you want to use WSL, just type `ubuntu` in your Windows search bar.